unbxd/search-JS-library/docs/configurations/FacetsConfig.md

 String
 {: .label }

 If “isCollapsible” is true, set this config to indicate the default open facet.
-Available options are “ALL” , “FIRST” , “NONE”.

 ### Default Value
 {: .no_toc }